INTENSIVE MARRIAGE THERAPY

 The Hyatt Place Bethlehem is a good option if don't want to stay at Hotel Bethlehem, but still want to be close to the Historic Downtown.
 I have stayed there several times and found it to be clean, comfortable, and reasonably priced.

-I will have menus for nearby restaurants as well as suggestions for local favorites.
+There are many wonderful restaurants within walking distance of my office and your hotel.
+I will provide you with suggestions for nearby restaurants as well as local favorites.
 If there is a specific cuisine you would like, let me know and I will make sure and include it in your packet.

 You will have two free afternoons in which I encourage you to relax, rest, and spend time together.
 If you are interested in a massage, there is a local massage therapy practice on Main Street--within walking distance of both hotels and my office.
 You can arrange for either individual or couples massage.
 If you are interested, let me know and I can provide you with additional details and their contact information.

 "I was skeptical that three days with a therapist was going to make any difference after almost 20 years together.
 I was skeptical that focusing on emotions (instead of how his behaviors which have been driving me nuts) would help.
 But Kim really got to the core of what matters to me.
 She was able to get my husband to understand what was happening.
 I am really hopeful now.
 I have real hope that we can make this work—and I’m the one who filed for divorce!"